Laura Packard Tucker

 Master of Science in Financial Analysis, Portland State University

 Bachelor of Arts in Fine Arts, Alfred University

 Packard Tucker, L., & Rauktis, M. E. (2018, March).
 Evaluating Child Welfare Practice Model Fidelity and Supporting Practice and System Change Through Assessment: Pennsylvania’s Waiver Experience with the CANS, FAST, and SPANS.
 Presented at the Annual Research & Policy Conference on Child, Adolescent, and Young Adult Behavioral Health, Tampa, FL.

-Orlebeke, B., & Packard Tucker, L. (2016).
-Pennsylvania’s Child Welfare Demonstration Project: Interim evaluation report—Outcome evaluation and fiscal evaluation.
+Rauktis, M. E., Perry, M., Packard Tucker, L., & Orlebeke, B. (2018).
+Pennsylvania’s Child Welfare Demonstration Project: Final evaluation report.
 Pittsburgh, PA: University of Pittsburgh School of Social Work.